 Decluttering your home is about so much more than clearing your space and getting tidy.
 There are many reasons why decluttering is a good thing but getting rid of the clutter definitely helps keep your home clear, calm and easier to clean.

-A quick monthly declutter, call it a maintenance declutter, will make sure that the clutter of everyday life doesn’t build up unnoticed!
+A quick monthly declutter, call it a maintenance declutter, will make sure that the clutter of everyday life doesn’t build up!

 Do a walk around your home.
 Notice any clutter that’s built up over the past month.
 It’s easy for clutter to build up and we get so used to seeing it on our floors or counters that we fail to really notice it any more.
-Here are some tips to avoid clutter-blindness!
+This is called clutter-blindness.

-Pay special attention to the areas of your home where clutter build up.
-Entrance ways and kitchen counters are notorious clutter hotspots.
+Pay special attention to the areas of your home where clutter builds up.
+Entrance ways and kitchen counters are notorious clutter hotspots as stuff attracts stuff, often on flat surfaces where it’s easy to dump things instead of putting them away.

 Looking at your schedule regularly can help you identify when you’ve got too much on your plate and stop you forgetting important things like dentist appointments and your friend’s birthday.